Timothy D. Ritchie

 Psychology, Social Cognition, Emotion, Autobiographical Memory, Subjective Well-being, Organizational Behavior, Stress

-In August 2014, Dr. Ritchie joined the Department of Psychology at Saint Xavier University as chairperson, and earned tenure in July, 2017.
+In August 2014, Dr. Ritchie joined the Psychology Department at Saint Xavier University as chairperson, and earned tenure in July, 2017.

 From 2009 to 2014, he earned tenure at the Department of Psychology, University of Limerick, Ireland.

 From 2007 to 2009, he was a research and teaching fellow at the Center for Research on Self and Identity, School of Psychology, University of Southampton, England.

 - PSYCH 300: Statistics for the Social Sciences